Forza Motorsport: Features, game engine & everything we know

 You can check out all the trailers below:

 Forza Motorsport platforms

-Forza Motorsport will indeed be available on Xbox Series X, Series S, and PC, but in traditional Forza style, it will not feature on the Playstation platform.
+Forza Motorsport will be available on Xbox Series X, Series S, and PC.
+As usual with Forza, the new reboot will not be available on PlayStation or Nintendo.

 It has been confirmed that Forza Motorsport will feature ray tracing, as confirmed by creative director Chris Esaki.
 He has also stated that players will be able to enjoy impressive visuals across all tracks, games, and environments in the upcoming Forza Motorsport game.

 In addition to this, Turn 10 studio architect Chris Tector gave us an insight into how Forza Motorsport will take advantage of the Xbox Series X hardware during an interview with Engadget:

 “With the wheels, we no longer have to compromise with those approximations, because they would always end up with this really flat lighting, or there wouldn’t be enough light interaction between the wheel and the brake discs and the fender.
 It’s a big, complicated, tight space in there, and now, we’re able to actually get a very realistic look to that wheel.”